 The best time to do a pregnancy session is around 7 months when your ankles don’t feel like balloons quite yet.

 Wear form-fitting clothing to show off that bump and bring snacks to keep you happy instead of hangry.
 We can work in the location of our choice.
 I recommend making it somewhere that you feel confident and comfortable.
-The best light is around sunset.
+The best light for outdoor sessions is around sunset.

 If you'd like to incorporate other children, please book a family session.
 You'll still receive a discount on your newborn session and we'll set time aside for photos of just you.